neonfuz/rxsapper/README.md

 This will start the development server on [localhost:3000](http://localhost:3000).
 Open it and click around.

 You now have a fully functional RxSapper project!
 To get started developing, consult [sapper.svelte.dev](https://sapper.svelte.dev) and [rxdb.info](https://rxdb.info/).

+---

+Below this point is unedited from the original sapper readme

+---

 ### Using TypeScript